Vaccines: two centuries of scepticism

 Anti-vaccine conspiracy theories have allowed it to continue to destroy lives.

-In Afghanistan, the Taliban banned vaccine campaigns, calling them a Western plot to sterilise Muslim children.
+In Afghanistan, the Taliban were against vaccine campaigns, calling them a Western plot to sterilise Muslim children.